Raining Mangoes: In Conversation with Hafsa Nouman

 I wanted the viewer to insert their own figures into a day like this.

 HN: Yes, and it was deflated by being in a puddle of rain, and the color almost captures that feeling.
 Rain is translucent and feels like it is washing everything away.
-This painting was a turning point.
+This painting was a turning point for me.
 I was painting so much, and there comes a point when you are so in sync, and nothing gets lost in translation between the tip of your paintbrush and your eye.
 It was such a moment when I painted this.
 It was just coming out.
-I was painting in a trance-like state in a small corner of my bedroom which I shared with my sisters.
+I was painting in a trance-like state in a small corner of my bedroom that I shared with my sisters.
 I wasn’t even sure what some of the colors were!
-I thought the shadow was blue, but in the morning, when I took it into the sunlight, I realized I had used purple, and it made complete sense.
+I thought the shadow was blue, but in the morning, when I took it into the sunlight, I realized I had used purple, and it made complete sense [laughs].

-LX: That’s beautiful.
+LX: That’s beautiful and those serendipitous choices make for the best outcomes sometimes.
 I also love this one.
-What compelled you to include a sliver of carpet-like patterns in your canvases?
+What compelled you to include a sliver of carpet-like or iron patterns in your canvases?
 How does this fit within your larger practice?

-HN: Everyone struggles with such a sharp contrast in my practice because I would make very representational paintings and then make these as ‘abstracted’ counterparts [laughs].
-I was thinking about all of these while I was making the house paintings.
-They are all derived from wrought iron patterns and wall textures found in domestic spaces.
-It becomes an overarching practice.
+HN: A lot of viewers are perplexed by the sharp contrast in my practice because I make very representational paintings and simultaneously make these as “abstracted” counterparts [laughs].
+I was thinking about all of these things while I was making the house paintings.
+They’re all derived from wrought iron patterns and wall textures found in domestic spaces, and it became integral to my practice.

 LX: Is this imprinted?